NusretSalli/dtu_mlops_project/reports/README.md

 >
 > Answer:

 To ensure that no information was lost during the experiments, we have used weights and biases to document the experiments as mentioned previously.
 This allowed us to see who ran what project and with what configuration as this is stored.
 This also makes it easy to reproduce the experiments, since the configuration file is stored in the weights and biases website.
-Furthermore W&B also stores the output of the experiments in a wandb folder, which again helps with reproducibility of the experiments.
+Furthermore W&B also stores the output of the experiments in a wandb folder, which again helps with reproducibility of the experiments and improves tracibility if we were ever interested in seeing the output from a previous run.
+This was especially useful when doing the sweep of our hyperparameters.

 ### Question 14